Driving in Italy? 7 Things to Know Before Renting a Car

 Best Italian Regions for Road Tripping

-Italy’s public transportation system is pretty great, especially if you’re planning to city-hop between main tourist hubs like Rome, Florence, Venice, Milan, and Bologna.
+Italy’s public transportation system is pretty great, especially if you’re planning to city-hop between main tourist hubs like Rome, Florence, Verona, Venice, Milan, and Bologna.
 Plus, thanks to pedestrian-friendly streets, trains, trams, buses, and taxis, you’ll never need a car in a big city.

 Self-driving really shines when you’re planning to visit smaller towns and explore the countryside, islands, or mountainous areas; these places are harder to reach without a car.